 The operating system works perfectly.
 The Fiio M11 Pro integrates the new 7872 hexa-core processor that offers performance comparable to the Snapdragon 625.
 You can access and download any application without waiting any time.

 It works with WiFi, Bluetooth, AirPlay and Fiio Link technologies, so you can play your favorite music in the highest resolutions from any service or media.
 Supports any online streaming program such as SportiFy, Tidal or Deeser.

 It has an internal memory of 64 GB and 3 GB of RAM.
 It also has a card slot that allows you to expand the memory up to 2 TB.
 The battery lasts approximately nine and a half hours or 55 days in standby mode.
 The total charging process takes only two and a half hours.
 It has standard 3.5mm and balanced 2.5mm and 4.4mm outputs.

 The M11 Pro produces a sound comparable only to much more expensive models.
 The new DACs and the THX AAA-78 amplifier are the best the company has to offer.
 The sonic details are sublime at all frequencies and the stability is remarkable: the sound never fails.

 The sound profile is impeccably balanced and saturated.
 This Fiio player can play any high resolution format, including DSD256 and MQA.
 You can also connect it to your computer to use it as an external DAC.
 In DAC mode it can play formats with 32bit/384 kHz resolutions.

-It is a DAP designed to reproduce high definition formats, superior to those of a CD.
+It's a DAP designed to reproduce high definition formats, superior to those of a CD.
 However, when you use it to listen to compressed formats the music sounds better than ever.
-Its sound in wireless mode is impeccable and you can also use it as a Bluetooth amplifier capable of receiving LDAC, SBC codecs and transmitting aptX, aptX HD, LDAC or LHDC.
+Its sound in wireless mode is impeccable, and you can also use it as a Bluetooth amplifier capable of receiving LDAC, SBC codecs and transmitting aptX, aptX HD, LDAC or LHDC.